How elementary school teacher employment is projected to change in every state - NewsBreak

 It’s been a challenging few years for school employees, largely due to the COVID-19 pandemic, which has given way to a whole host of obstacles in retaining teachers—temporary school closures, staffing absences, low wages, and increased demands of educators, among them.
 In order to reduce staffing shortages , school districts are working on a variety of strategies, such as increasing compensation through federal recovery funds, creating teaching residencies, investing in more recruitment staff, adding more staff members to support students and parents, and overall focusing on employee retention.

 The job outlook for educators in elementary and secondary schools is expected to change for the better.
-Study.com examined the total employment and growth rate for elementary school teachers projected in 2028 across every state, utilizing data from Projections Central , sponsored by the U.S. Department of Labor.Minneapolis teachers OK contract; classes to resume Tuesday
+Study.com examined the total employment and growth rate for elementary school teachers projected in 2028 across every state, utilizing data from Projections Central , sponsored by the U.S. Department of Labor.Study: 40% of school administrators threatened by parents last year

 States are ranked by expected percent increase in elementary school teacher jobs between 2018 and 2028.
 Estimates for average annual job openings are based on projections, taking into account annual growth and net replacement.
 To contextualize the current employment base across the country, Occupational Employment and Wage Statistics data from the Bureau of Labor Statistics is included for each state.